 If you’re doing a road trip around Andalucia, Seville has to be included due to its beauty and based on what you can do.

 Due to this, it can be difficult to know what you should see while you’re there.
 This is why a weekend in Seville just isn’t enough.
 There’s so much to see!

 If you’re wondering what to do in Seville, I have listed three of the best places to see to ease some of the pressure on the decision-making front.

 Plaza de España is one of the most places I have seen.
 The architecture is incredible and blew my mind when I saw it for the first time.

-The plaza was built in 1928 for the 1929 Ibero-American Exposition in the grounds of the Parque de María Luisa.
+The plaza was built in 1928 for the 1929 Ibero-American Exposition on the grounds of the Parque de María Luisa.
 If you’re a Star Wars fan, you may have seen the plaza before, as it features as part of the planet Naboo in Attack of The Clones.

-I suggest you spend as much time as you can explore the plaza because, in my opinion, it’s the best thing to see in Seville.
+I suggest you spend as much time as you can exploring the plaza because, in my opinion, it’s the best thing to see in Seville.
 The city is beautiful, but the plaza is the jewel in the crown.